benwainwright/www.benwainwright.me/blog-entries/testing-impure-modules.md

 In a node application, a single JavaScript file forms a self-contained unit known as a 'module'.
 When executing your program, each one of these modules is executed and loaded into memory each time you call `require` (for commonjs) or `import` (for ES6 modules).

-Fans of functional programming will be familiar with the idea of 'pure functions', that is "functions that don't have any side effects".
-We use this terminology in a similar way when referring to JavaScript modules, and it turns out that this is an important concept that you can use to make your code simpler and easier to test.
+Fans of functional programming will be familiar with the idea of "pure functions", that is "functions that don't have any side effects".
+We use this terminology in a similar way when referring to JavaScript modules and it turns out that this is an important concept that you can use to make your code simpler and easier to test.

 Note that most of my sample code is written in TypeScript as that's the language I mostly work in.
 Where I refer to 'execution' of a `.ts` file, it should be understood that I'm really referring to execution of the transpiled JavaScript.
 The syntax for TypeScript is closer to ES6, but everything in this article also applies to both `commonjs` and `es6` module systems.
 For testing, I use [jest](https://github.com/facebook/jest) - the problems  I'm discussing here apply equally to other testing frameworks, but you might need to use different mechanisms to get around them.